myekul/combined-leaderboard/README.md

 ### Featured
 - Shows the 5 most recent runs with an A- or better

-### Chart
-- Visualizes the competition
-- Compares player scores and run scores

 ### Map
 - Displays where in the world the top players are from